List of Parks in Edwardsville

 Joe Glik Park - 710 East Lake Drive

-42+ acres, is the City's most recently acquired park property.
+42+ acres, is the City's largest passive park.
 Purchased through a donation from Mr. Joe Glik, and two, Illinois Department of Natural Resources grants, this park is located east of the Dunlap Lake subdivision, on East Lake Drive.
-The Edwardsville Park Board has recently completed the first phase of the development of the 42-acre site, with 2500 feet of walking, biking, skating trails, two fishing lakes, concrete fishing deck, picnic pavilions, a comfort station, playground, sand volleyball courts, and areas for open play.
+The first phase of the development of the 42-acre site is complete with 2500 feet of walking, biking, skating trails, two fishing lakes, concrete fishing deck, picnic pavilions, a comfort station, playground, sand volleyball courts, and areas for open play.
 Further development will come in the next several years in conjunction with new transportation improvements in the eastern corridor of the City.

 Leclaire Baseball Field - 701 Hale Ave.

 3.3 acres, is located at 701 Hale avenue, adjacent to Troy Road.
-It is a completely renovated park, with all new Little League baseball facilities.
-In a cooperative effort with the Little League Association, the City recently completed a new, elementary size baseball field, with sprinkler system, electronic scoreboard, new field lighting system, concession/restroom/pressbox building, paved parking lot, new street lighting, sidewalks, flagpoles, grandstand seating, waterfall, and site amenities, which makes this park the focal point of the entire area.
+It is a completely renovated park, with signature Little League baseball facilities.
+In a cooperative effort with the Edwardsville Glen Carbon Little League Association, the City completed an elementary size baseball field, with sprinkler system, electronic scoreboard, new field lighting system, concession/restroom/pressbox building, paved parking lot, new street lighting, sidewalks, flagpoles, grandstand seating, waterfall, and site amenities, which makes this park the focal point of the entire area.
 Also on this park site is the historic Leclaire Academy building, a 100+ year old school building currently the site of the Childrens Museum.

 Leclaire Park - 900 Hale Ave.